 In this blogpost

 In addition to local search ads, you can attract more calls using traditional search ads with call extensions.
 Google prohibits the use of phone numbers in the ad copy of traditional search ads.
-The good news, however, is that you can still include your local business’s phone number in traditional search ads using call extensions.
+However, the good news is that you can still include your local business’s phone number in traditional search ads using call extensions.

 When a prospective customer performs a Google search for one of your selected keywords or a variation thereof, he or she may see your search ad.
 Assuming you’ve enabled call extensions, the prospective customer will also see your local business’s phone number.